 Self-adhesive hooks are inexpensive and easy to install.
 They also shouldn't leave a mark on uPVC, fiberglass, or other types of door materials.
 Still, always read the instructions to be sure.

 Before you install yours, you'll need to clean your door of any grease or debris so that it has a better grip.
-Take a biodegradable wipe or microfiber cloth and dish soap and make sure you thoroughly dry the area using paper towels after.
+Take a biodegradable wipe or microfiber cloth, like this 12-pack of cloths from Amazon, and dish soap, and make sure you thoroughly dry the area using paper towels afterward.

 Center your self-adhesive hook high up on your front door and secure it.
 Then hang your wreath directly on top.
 Alternatively, secure a small piece of string, wire, or ribbon around it to attach the wreath to the hook — measuring beforehand to get the right drop.

-If you have a metal front door or glass panes, then you can make use of magnetic wreath hooks (opens in new tab), following the same method as when using ribbon or you could use twine.
+If you have a metal front door or glass panes, then you can make use of magnetic wreath hooks from Amazon, following the same method as when using ribbon or you could use twine.

 A set of two will hold up to a 10-pound wreath for those with more elaborate Christmas displays.

-Heavy-duty and rust-proof, these hooks are ideal for hanging wreaths and using around your rental.
+Heavy-duty and rust-proof, these hooks are ideal for hanging wreaths and using them around your rental.

 4. Hang your wreath from the door knocker